 -

 Josh Mengers is a project manager and Army veteran with a doctorate in mechanical engineering.
-He has been with the U.S. Department of Energy (DOE) for nine years, where he managed renewable energy Research & Development projects at DOE Headquarters for seven years before coming to ETEC in 2019.
+He has been with the U.S. Department of Energy (DOE) for more than a decade.
+He managed renewable energy Research & Development projects at DOE Headquarters for seven years before coming to ETEC in 2019.

 Click here to view full bio.